galiacheng/cargo-tracker-twas/README.md

 ## Packaging and deploying as enterprise application

-To resolve CDI error, the sample pack the original Cargo Tracker source code as enterprise application.
+To resolve CDI error, the sample packs the original Cargo Tracker source code as enterprise application.

 Structure of the application: